apsocarras/alaska-etl/README.md

 curl -LfO 'https://airflow.apache.org/docs/apache-airflow/2.3.2/airflow.sh'

 ```
 Prior to initializing Airflow in Docker, you will need to [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and an associated [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) in BigQuery.
-After downloading the account's credential file, you can configure your `docker-compose.yaml` to connect to BigQuery.
+After downloading the account's credential file, you can configure `docker-compose.yaml` to mount your directories and connect to BigQuery:
 ```yaml
   GOOGLE_APPLICATION_CREDENTIALS: /google_creds/<name-of-your-creds-file>.json
 volumes: